JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/Usability tests/Tasks.md

 ### Task 1:

-Use the Shake Detector component to detect the marker/box shaking and turn the element with the ID "sphere1" into blue.
+Use the Shake Detector component to detect the marker/box shaking and turn the element with the ID "sphere1" into green.

 ### Task 2:
 Detect the marker/box shaking and: